gamerino/DeeProtGO/Readme.md

 The following sections contain the steps and the libraries used in each of them.
 All datasets and libraries are open sourced and free to use.
 If you use any of the following methods, please cite them properly:

 **G.A.
 Merino, R. Saidi, D.H.
-Milone, G. Stegmayer, M. Martin. *Hierarchical deep learning for predicting GO annotations by integrating heterogeneous protein knowledge*, 2021.**
+Milone, G. Stegmayer, M. Martin. *Hierarchical deep learning for predicting GO annotations by integrating protein knowledge*, 2021.**

 ## 1. Introduction